spoonconsulting/cordova-plugin-background-upload/README.md

 </head>
 ```
  ## iOS
-The iOS API is supported on ios 9.0 and above.
-It is built upon [SwiftHttp](https://github.com/daltoniam/SwiftHTTP)
+The plugin runs on ios 9.0 and above.
+Internally it uses the swift library [SwiftHttp](https://github.com/daltoniam/SwiftHTTP)

 ## Android
 The minimum api level require is 21 and the background file upload is handled by the [android-upload-service](https://github.com/gotev/android-upload-service) library.

+## License
+Cordova-plugin-backgroun-upload is licensed under the Apache v2 License.